Frequently Asked Questions

-How expensive is a prosthesis or orthosis?
+How expensive is a Prosthetic or Orthotic device ?

-How can I afford my prosthesis?
+How can I afford my Prosthetic device?

 ADP (Assistive Devices Program) may pay up to 75% the cost of your prosthesis.
-The remaining balance may be funded by these organizations, private insurance, social assistance benefit etc. We are well versed in this type of funding and can help to answer any questions or concerns.
+The remaining balance may be funded by these organizations, private insurance, social assistance benefits etc. We are well versed in this type of funding and can help to answer any questions or concerns.

-In order to begin the funding application process, you must first make an appointment at an ADP or WSIB registered amputee clinic.
-The staff, including doctors, prosthetists, physiotherapists, and occupational therapist will assess your needs and qualifications for funding.
+In order to begin the funding application process, you must first make an appointment at an ADP or WSIB Registered Amputee Clinic.
+The staff, including doctors, prosthetists, physiotherapists, and occupational therapist will assess your needs and qualifications for funding

 The first step is a referral from a surgeon, specialist, family physician, pediatrician, physiotherapist or you can call for a free consultation.
 Following that, we will evaluate you and provide an estimate.
 If you qualify, the ADP (Assistive Devices Program) may pay up to 75% the cost of your orthosis.
 The remaining balance may be funded by private insurance or other agencies.
 We have a nurse and office manager on staff that can assist with funding application and inquiries.